oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     default value.
 This is the value shown in the PROGRAM column of the V$SESSION view.

-    This attribute is supported in python-oracledb Thin mode.
+    This attribute is only supported in python-oracledb Thin mode.

     .. versionadded:: 2.5.0